The Roman Empire

 To learn more about the Romans and to demonstrate what you have learned, we will be having a Roman Day.
 During the Roman Day project, you will be exploring the people and culture of ancient Rome.
-This project will be used as the assessment for chapters 7 and 8.
+This project will be used as the assessment for chapter 9.

 With your partner, select one of the areas below to focus your studies on.
 Only one group may work on each topic.

 3. Gladiators and chariot races